hrysakis/d2v_change_detection_tool/README.md

 For instance, consider the EFO datasets.
 It holds that the dataset URI is http://www.ebi.ac.uk/efo/ and we can find the triples:
 -http://www.ebi.ac.uk/efo/ rdfs:member http://www.diachron-fp7.eu/resource/recordset/efo/2.34     -http://www.ebi.ac.uk/efo/ rdfs:member http://www.diachron-fp7.eu/resource/recordset/efo/2.35

-Note that the datasetURI should have the form datasetURI/guest to formulate that it is assinged to the default guest user.
+Note that the initial datasetURI should have the form datasetURI/guest to formulate that it is assinged to the default guest user.
+If you don't want to use the guest user, you can enable dataset options from config_generic.properties (see below).
 D2V can support multiple users; each own could have it's own datasetURI i.e http://www.ebi.ac.uk/efo/user1, http://www.ebi.ac.uk/efo/user2 etc.

 b.
 Upload the corresponding war file which is located inside target folder in a webserver (Tomcat, Glassfish, etc)